minha0817/lighthouse-web-notes/Week_2/Day_9.md

 * [x] File System Functions (`fs`)

 ### Asynchronous Programming

+* Code has to wait for the previous lines of code to finish, but these can take time to execute.
+The solution is to multitask using asynchronous control flow.

-* JavaScript is `synchronous`; executing one line of code after the previous one has completed
+* JavaScript is `synchronous`; executing one line of code after the previous one has completed.

-* Asynchronous programming allows us to start a long running process, execute other code, and then perform some operation once the running long process has completed
+* Asynchronous programming allows us to start a long running process, execute other code, and then perform some operation once the running long process has completed.

-* We generally use async programming when using API's outside of our application (eg. interacting with a database, making a web request, retrieving the user's geolocation coordinates)
+* We generally use async programming when using API's outside of our application (eg. interacting with a database, making a web request, retrieving the user's geolocation coordinates).

+* Async function do not have `return value`.
+They don't recognize what the return is when they are called from task queue to call stack.
+When we want to return value from aync function, a callback should be passed in, and it will be given the data. `return data` => `callback(data)`

+* All async code mush finish before any sync code starts.
+That means, when the main thread finishes, that's when event loop starts to push async function from task queue(call back queue) to call stack.
+(Call stack is where the order of code execution stacks)

 * **Note:** Using a callback does not necessarily mean asynchronous code.
 Think of a `forEach` or a `map`.
 That code is executed synchronously while using a callback.

 ### Blocking vs Non-Blocking